-A person must have true present ability to physically harm the armed security officer or other person.
+A person must have true present ability to physically harm the armed security guard or another person.
 For example, the person has a gun, vehicle, axe, baseball bat, etc.

 The armed security guard must also reasonably believe that the "weapon" is capable of killing or inflicting serious bodily injury.